SylwiaGrudkowska/JDemetra-documentation/pages/theory/Tests_Friedman.md

 calculate the preliminary estimation of trend.
 Consequently, the first six and last six points in the series are not computed at this stage of calculation.
-The preliminary estimation of the trend is then used for the calculation of the preliminary estimation of the unmodified Seasonal -- Irregular.
+The preliminary estimation of the trend is then used for the calculation of the preliminary estimation of the unmodified Seasonal-Irregular.

-[^82]: The unmodified Seasonal -- Irregular component corresponds to the
+[^82]: The unmodified Seasonal-Irregular component corresponds to the
-    Seasonal -- Irregular factors with the extreme values.
+    Seasonal-Irregular factors with the extreme values.